linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 On disk, every layer is stored chunked and block-compressed, for efficient storage and access along both axes.

-The main matrix and additional layers can be assigned from dense or sparse matrices (any scipy.sparse format).
+The main matrix and additional layers can be assigned from dense or sparse matrices.

 You can load the main matrix or any layer as sparse:

 .. code:: python

-  ds.layers["exons"].sparse()  # Returns a scipy.sparse.coo_matrix()
+  ds.layers["exons"].sparse()  # Returns a scipy.sparse.coo_matrix
   ds.layers["unspliced"].sparse(rows, cols)  # Returns only the indicated rows and columns (ndarrays of integers or bools)

 You can assign layers from sparse matrices: